-- (iii) Fifth Year students will receive £892 per annum for the whole year in recognition of Faculty requirements for hospital practice over the normal University year and the Long Vacation Term.
+(iii) Fifth Year students will receive £986 per annum for the whole year in recognition of Faculty requirements for hospital practice over the normal University year and the Long Vacation Term.

-Note: Every married trainee selected will be paid during Third and Fourth Years £476 per annum allowance, plus 15s. per week for a dependent wife and 10s. per week for each dependent child, during University terms. - (iv) Sixth Year students will receive £937 per annum. - (d) Following the completion of University training, selected trainees will be employed as follows: - (i) First year: as Junior Resident Medical Officers in public hospitals with salary at the rate of £1,028 per annum (£14 3s. w.b.)-placement being arranged by the University authorities after reference to the Department of Public Health. - (ii) Second year: as Medical Officers in the departmental hospitals with salary at the rate of £1,721 per annum (men) or £1,610 per annum (women). - (iii) Thereafter: as Medical Officers, mental hospitals, with a commencing salary of £1,921 per annum and progression to £2,621 per annum and beyond for men, and £1,810 per annum and progression to £2,510 per annum and beyond for women.
+Note: Every married trainee selected will be paid during Third and Fourth Years £476 per annum allowance, plus 15s. per week for a dependent wife and 10s. per week for each dependent child, during University terms.

+- (iv) Sixth Year students will receive £1,041 per annum. - (d) Following the completion of University training, selected trainees will be employed as follows: - (i) First year: as Junior Resident Medical Officers in public hospitals with salary at the rate of £1,089per annum (£15 w.b.)-placement being arranged by the University authorities after reference to the Department of Public Health. - (ii) Second year: as Medical Officers in the departmental hospitals with salary at the rate of £2,072 per annum (men) or £2,033 per annum (women).

+(iii) Thereafter: as Medical Officers, mental hospitals, with a commencing salary of £2,297 per annum and progression to £3,247 per annum and beyond for men, and £2,258 per annum and progression to £3,208 per annum and beyond for women.

-The Department of Public Health is responsible for the administration of health activities in New South Wales, including the medical service and management of mental hospitals.
+The Department of Public Health is responsible for the administration of health activities in New South Wales, including public health services, State hospitals, mental hospitals and the mental health programme.

-The Department's Division of Mental Hygiene provides trainees and graduates with the opportunity of training and experience in Psychiatric Medicine including research. research programme of the Department includes the Cerebral Surgery and Research Unit, and an Institute of Neuro-Post-graduate studies in Psychiatry pathology. encouraged, and in addition to facilities available for the completion of the Diploma in Psychological Medicine after two years' study, there is also the prospect that suitable graduates will be selected for overseas training and experience.
+The Department's Division of Mental Hygiene provides trainees and graduates with the opportunity of training and experience in Psychiatric Medicine including research.
+The research programme of the Department includes the Cerebral Surgery and Research Unit, and a Neuropathology Laboratory.
+Post-graduate studies in Psychiatry are encouraged, and in addition to facilities available for the completion of the Diploma in Psychological Medicine after two years' study, there is also the prospect that suitable graduates will be selected for overseas training and experience.
 Trainees and graduates also benefit from association with senior consultants in every branch of Medicine who visit mental hospitals regularly.
 An interest in Psychiatry and the completion of the appropriate post-graduate studies can pave the way to a most interesting and satisfying medical career.